Orckestra/orc-shared/docs/components.md

 Shows a toolbar.
 The buttons etc. shown on this toolbar are defined via the `tools` prop, which contains an array of objects.
 Each of these has a type, one of `input`, `button`, `group`, `separator` and `spacer`.
 The former two will show suitably styled versions of the DOM elements of the same name, and take the same props. `button` also takes a label prop, which can contain an `icon` id, or a `text`.
 In turn, `group` has its own `tools` prop, which can be an array of `input` and/or `button` configurations, which will be shown as a cohesive group of controls.
 Lastly, `separator` will show a vertical bar, and `spacer` will take up any surplus space available on the toolbar - this can be used to right-justify some tools, in the otherwise left-justified toolbar.
 For examples of use, it is recommended to consult the [test file](../src/components/Toolbar.test.js), which demonstrates the available functionality.

+## Tooltip

+- `message`: The text to be shown, may be a plain string or a message descriptor.

+When hovering over the parent element of the tooltip, it will be shown on screen after a 1.5 second delay.
+It will be positioned to the right of the element.
+The parent element must be positioned (i.e. must have a `position` style property), or the tooltip will appear in an undefined location.

+The tooltip is hidden by moving it outside of view.
+This is by design, as it allows screen readers to access the text, enabling use by visually impaired users.

 ## Treeview

 - `Content`: A React component.
 This will render the leaf nodes of the tree.
 Default: a null component.